This article was first published on Customer Think.

-Although business users can readily use no-code platforms to build exclusive, priority-specific applications rapidly, their roles and duties must be clearly defined to avoid the shadow IT dilemma.
+Although business users can readily use no-code platforms to rapidly build exclusive, priority-specific applications, their roles and duties must be clearly defined to avoid the shadow IT dilemma.
 This can be achieved by ensuring one of the following governance models

 Your IT governance model might be top-down, with a single authority controlling your entire citizen development program, which could comprise a variety of projects and activities.
 This office, which can be housed within your IT department, can be led by your CTO.

 The office can create no-code development best practices and spread them throughout the company, ensuring that all teams (technical and non-technical) are on the same page.
 Other responsibilities could include the following:

 You can use the Center of Excellence (CoE) concept to manage your citizen development program while adhering to agile principles.
 In your CoE team, you can have application specialists, project managers, solution architects, and UX designers.

 In this model, you can give a tactical team the platform-level responsibilities of managing roles, rights, and permissions.
 The citizen developers can be given more skin in the game without compromising the privacy and security standards.

 Your policies and processes must be well-defined, clear, and concise.
 Poor governance, according to Forrester, jeopardizes coherence and security, while excessive control stifles operational agility.
 As a result, always leave opportunities for improvements and revisions.